Fab-Lab-Island/fli-bootcamp-2025/docs/kynningar/Embroidery.md

 ### Inkstitch Basic Principles

 Inkstitch .pes file also build from the bottom up.
 The shape on the lowest on the layer will stitch first and the top object will stitch last.
-You can alway check how it will stitch by going to **extenstions> ink/stitch> visulize and export> simulator**
+You can alway check how it will stitch by going to **extensions> ink/stitch> visualize and export> simulator**

-Filled ojects are fill stitch by default.
+Filled objects are fill stitch by default.

 Dashed line are a single stitch.

-All texts need to be converted from odject to stroke.
+All texts need to be converted from object to stroke.
 Also, they sometimes need to be ungrouped.
 **path > object to path**

 Satin line thickness should never be less than 1.5 mm, however 2.0 mm or more is the most ideal.